IDinsight/ask-a-question/docs/develop/setup.md

 !!! warning "You need to have installed [Docker](https://docs.docker.com/get-docker/)"

-You can create a postgres  and run the necessary migrations using:
+You can launch a container running PostgreSQL database and run the necessary migrations using:

     make setup-db